anastasiia-c-designer/ask-docs-by-voice/DELIVERY_NOTES.md

 **Refusing "verified" claims from the tool.** v0 reported that a Safari fix was "verified in the browser".
 Its sandbox browser is Chromium-based and cannot reproduce a Safari bug at all.
 Testing on an actual Safari 17.5 and an iPhone showed the bug was still there, and a second, different fix was needed.

----

 ## 7. What failed

 1. **Invalid model parameter.** v0 guessed `reasoning_effort: "minimal"`, which this model does not support.
 Surfaced immediately because the app shows API errors instead of failing silently.
 Fixed by using a value from the list the API returned.
 2. **Caching made questions more expensive.** Cache written every time, never read: about +20% per question, and the cost panel did not show cache writes at all.
 Fixed with an explicit cache breakpoint and a stable cache key; verified by measurement.
 3. **A correct quote without enough context.** For a noise-level question the quote was "Noise level: 22 dB in Sleep mode, 52 dB at maximum speed", which does not name the model, although the same page lists both.
 Mitigated by showing the preceding text above each quote and adding "Show full page".
 The underlying limit remains (see §8).
 4. **Safari crashed on load.** The app used the JavaScript `Iterator` global, unsupported in Safari 17.5, so the page failed before anything could be uploaded.
-Found only by testing on a real Mac, since development happened in Chrome.
+Found only by testing on a real Mac, since development happened in Opera.
 5. **PDF reading failed in Safari (macOS and iOS).** `pdf.js` reads text content through a stream with `for await…of`, which Safari does not support.
 The legacy build alone did not help; replaced with an explicit reader loop.
 6. **The stop button did not stop recording.** Clicks were lost, keyboard focus never reached the button, and it worked only with devtools open.
 My first two hypotheses (an overlay intercepting clicks, a disabled button) were both wrong.
 The real cause: the button was declared as a component nested inside the render, so React remounted it on every frame of the ~60 fps waveform animation and a physical click almost never landed on a live DOM node.
 Fixed and verified in both composer layouts.
 7. **Replacing documents removed the chat from the sidebar.** A side effect of a rule I had asked for ("hide the chat list while no chat has documents").
 Fixed, and the replace flow now also explains in the conversation why earlier messages were cleared.
 8. **One transcription failure, not reproduced.** The third chat in one tab returned "Transcription failed"; no request reached the server, so the failure was client-side.
 A fresh tab worked, and a deliberate attempt to reproduce it (four chats, switching between them) did not trigger it.
 Cause unknown.
 The app showed a clear error with "Try again" and a text fallback.
 9. **One cost row incomplete.** In one session the speech cost column was empty while speech had clearly played, so that row understates cost.
 Not seen in other runs; flagged in `results/final-run.md` rather than silently excluded.
 10. **Multi-step answers get truncated.** "How do I connect the router to my modem?" returned three of five steps.
 This follows from the rule that answers stay short enough to be spoken.
 See §9.

----

 ## 8. Limits I know about